MicroEJ/docs/ApplicationDeveloperGuide/chapterMicroEJClasspath.rst

 -  all ``*.[extension].list`` files declared in a MicroEJ Classpath.

-The different elements that constitute an application are described in `Classpath Elements <#section.classpath.elements>`__.
+The different elements that constitute an application are described in `Classpath Elements`_.
 They are searched within MicroEJ Classpath from left to right (the first file found is loaded).
 Types referenced by previously loaded MicroEJ Classpath elements are loaded transitively.

 .. figure:: ../ApplicationDeveloperGuide/png/ClassPath_1.png
    :alt: Classpath Load Principle